The Organoid Counting algorithm examines organoids of varying shape and size using brightfield image analysis.

 Detection of spherical and irregularly-shaped organoids

 The shape of organoids is dependent on a variety of factors, including the physical features of cells that form organoids, cell proliferation rates, and cell differentiation capacity.
-Also the culture conditions can highly influence the morphology of your organoids.
+Also, the culture conditions can highly influence the morphology of your organoids.
 Based on the morphological differences between organoids, the CytoSMART Automated Organoid Counting software currently has two different image analysis algorithms available for the analysis of your organoids.
 The first algorithm is optimized for the analysis of spherical organoids.
-The high sensitivity of the algorithm results in better differentiation between cell debris and organoids, which reduces the amount of false positives/false negatives.
-In addition to this, the other algorithm is optimized for the detection and analysis of irregularly-shaped organoids, producing highly accurate organoid size measurements.
+The high sensitivity of the algorithm results in better differentiation between cell debris and organoids, which reduces the number of false positives/false negatives.
+In addition to this, the other algorithm is optimized for the detection and analysis of irregularly shaped organoids, producing highly accurate organoid size measurements.

 Evaluation of organoid size and concentration

 Organoid size can be highly variable.
 If a large organoid covers the entire field of view, and a single image of that large organoid is used for the concentration estimation, then the smaller organoids that surround it, are neglected and organoid concentration of the sample is underestimated.
 Users can overcome this issue by taking multiple images of the sample at various positions within the counting chamber.
 Using the data obtained from multiple images, the accuracy of the organoid count drastically improves.
 The organoid size can be an important property for further experiments.
 The histogram of the organoid area allows the users a better understanding of the size distribution of organoids within your sample.

 The Organoid Counting software instantly generates a report containing organoid number and size.
 The reports are then sent to the CytoSMART™ Cloud, which enables you to access the analyzed image data on your smartphone, tablet, or computer at any time.